-Timeline for Fall 2018 Course Development and Training for Delivery in Spring/Summer 2019
+Timeline for Spring 2019 Course Development and Training for Delivery in Summer/Fall 2019.

 Based on your experience with fully online instruction, the E.L. staff will create an individual training plan for you.